andradejacob36/Implementing-Active-Directory-On-Premises-in-Azure/README.md

 4. You can now log into Client-1 as a normal, non-administrative user now

-<h2>Create a bunch of additional users and attempt to log into client-1 with one of the users</h2>
+<h2>Step 8: Create a bunch of additional users and attempt to log into client-1 with one of the users</h2>

 1. Login to DC-1 as Terminator_admin.
     <ol type="a">